-It may be a good idea for you to begin the discussion with identifying your own style.
+It may be a good idea for you identifying your own style.

 It is recommended that each participant shares their own style.
-Then one at a time come back for a second round of discussion where you talk about the obstacles.
+Then one at a time come of discussion where you talk about the obstacles.

 In thinking through the responses to an illness, feelings that come with anticipated loss and the three styles of helping, you should begin to understand some of the challenges facing cancer patients and those close to them.
 Patients and caregivers can be under enormous strain.
 Fear may hover just below the surface or be deeply rooted in the heart.
 Adopting the right helping style is critical.